gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 <div class="about-section">
-  At USC, I teach courses on text-as-data, data analysis, and international political economy.
-I care deeply about teaching, mentorship, and building inclusive pathways into research, and I enjoy helping students connect substantive questions about trade, labor, democracy, and technological change with new methodological tools.
-I am affiliated with the <a href="https://mpeprogram.com/" target="_blank" rel="noopener">Mobilization &amp; Political Economy NSF-REU program</a>, where I mentor students from underrepresented backgrounds as they prepare for graduate study and research careers.
+At USC, I teach courses on text-as-data, data analysis, and international political economy, and I serve as the faculty representative for methods on the PhD Steering Committee.
+I care deeply about teaching, mentorship, and building inclusive pathways into research.
+I especially enjoy helping students connect substantive questions about trade, labor, democracy, and technological change with new methodological tools.
+I am also affiliated with the <a href="https://mpeprogram.com/" target="_blank" rel="noopener">Mobilization & Political Economy NSF-REU program</a>, where I mentor students from underrepresented backgrounds as they prepare for graduate study and research careers.
 </div>

 <div class="about-section">